Vittorio Emanuele file photo [1047]

 Contributor:

-ww2dbaseBorn to King Umberto I of Italy, Vittorio Emanuele III became the King of Italy on 29 Jul 1900.
+ww2dbaseBorn to King Umberto I of Italy in the city of Naples, Vittorio Emanuele III became the King of Italy on 29 Jul 1900.
 His name was anglicized as Victor Emmanuel III.
 Although he devoted his early career as monarch to his own form of democracy, his 1922 appointment of Benito Mussolini to the position of prime minister sabotaged most of his own efforts.
 Mussolini transformed the Italian government to a totalitarian leadership.
 His supporters claimed that the king appointed the fascist to a position of power because it, at the time, was the best for the welfare of the Italian people.
-Considering the years of political instability in Italy, some argued that Vittorio Emanuele was a favorable short-term alternative.
-The rise of Mussolini, however, also effectively ended the king's actual authority over his country, rendering Vittorio Emanuele into a puppet figure.
+Considering the years of political instability in Italy, some argued that Vittorio Emanuele III was a favorable short-term alternative.
+The rise of Mussolini, however, also effectively ended the king's actual authority over his country, rendering Vittorio Emanuele III into a puppet figure.

-ww2dbaseAfter the war ended for Italy, Vittorio Emanuele was well aware of the lack of support for his reign; as a result, he yielded his authority to Crown Prince Umberto by granting him the title of Lieutenant General of the Realm.
+ww2dbaseAfter the war ended for Italy, Vittorio Emanuele III was well aware of the lack of support for his reign; as a result, he yielded his authority to Crown Prince Umberto by granting him the title of Lieutenant General of the Realm.
 On 9 May 1946, he abdicated the throne, and crowned Prince Umberto as King Umberto II, who would become the last king of Italy.
-Vittorio Emanuele was widely criticized for Italian monarchists for his failure in the handling of the Fascist downfall, which led to the end of monarchy in Italy as the form of government.
+Vittorio Emanuele III was widely criticized for Italian monarchists for his failure in the handling of the Fascist downfall.

 ww2dbaseSource: Wikipedia.